4 Tips for Fun and Engaging Activities for Alzheimer’s and Dementia

 • A monthly box subscription makes a perfect gift, especially if you aren’t able to visit often, but want to show how much you care.

-Next Step Find out more about Gleam in Your Eye dementia activity boxes and get $5 off on your first box with code DAILYCARING5
+Next Steps: Find out more about Gleam in Your Eye dementia activity boxes and get $5 off on your first box with code DAILYCARING5

-About Gleam in Your Eye: Marie Vaudry is a passionate young entrepreneur driven by the desire to encourage entertainment and cognitive stimulation for people with Alzheimer’s.
+About Gleam in Your Eye: Marie Vaudry is a passionate young entrepreneur who is driven to encourage entertainment and cognitive stimulation for people with Alzheimer’s.
 She has been particularly concerned about Alzheimer’s disease since 2012, when her mother was diagnosed with it at just 59 years old.
 She faced the all-too-common challenge of finding stimulating activities adapted to her changing cognitive abilities.
-So, Marie spent the next few years working with health professionals to create Gleam in Your Eye and develop an innovative product offering a monthly subscription box filled with fun and stimulating activities.
+So, Marie spent the next few years working with health professionals to create Gleam in Your Eye and develop an innovative product offering a monthly subscription box filled with engaging activities.

 This article is sponsored by Gleam in Your Eye.
 For more information, see How We Make Money.